Family and Children

 Which state do I file for custody in if I recently left or got to Arizona?

 Filing should take place in the “home state” of the child.
-In the perspective of the courts, they are going to consider the home state as the place where the child has been living the most for the past six months.
-If the child has not been living in their current home for at least six months, the courts may consider the state where the child was born as the home state.
+In the perspective of the courts, they are going to consider the home state as the place where the child has been living the most for the past 6 months.
+If the child has not been living in their current home for at least 6 months, the courts may consider the state where the child was born as the home state.
 The child exiting the state briefly does not change the child’s home state.

 My kids have lived in California all their lives.
 We recently moved to Arizona less than 6 months ago.
 If I want to file for custody, it will probably be in California still.